adobe-research/DeepAFx-ST/README.md

 ```
 python scripts/download.py --datasets daps --output /path/to/output --download --process
 ```
 Note, data download can take several days due to the dataset server speeds.
 We recommend downloading once and making your own storage setup.
+You will need approx. 1TB of local storage space to download and pre-process all datasets.

 ### Style transfer